discharges

 Step 2: Prescribe any new medications you may want to discharge the patient with.
 This can be done by going to the "Orders" tab and clicking “Add new order” >> “Outpatient Medications” >> type the medication name, # of pills needed, if refills are needed.

-• Note: if you are prescribing narcotics, you must complete a paper prescription.
+Note: if you are prescribing narcotics, you must complete a paper prescription.
 Controlled substance prescriptions can be obtained from the chief resident’s office.
-You must use your VA DEA number, which can be obtained by calling the outpatient pharmacy.
+You must use your VA EPCS number, which can be obtained by calling the outpatient pharmacy or from one of the chiefs.

 discharge order